 - This is an event about exploring the concepts of remix, invention, and re-invention.
 Use as many existing resources and ideas as possible.

 - Document everything and live-stream if you can.
 Everyone wants to see your process.
 Also it makes it easier for others to collaborate with you (part of judging is based on documentation).

 - Your final entry has to actually be made during the competition.

 Who’s behind this event?
 Is this some sort of secret government ploy?

-The Deconstruction is an independent experimental, decentralized event project designed by Jason Naumoff, and produced with the help of some utterly invaluable friends (full credits soon).
+The Deconstruction is an independent experimental, decentralized event project designed by Jason Naumoff, and produced with the help of some utterly invaluable friends.
 It is a not-for-profit event.
-It has no ulterior motives other than providing a platform where people can be creative, make cool stuff, and hopefully spur innovation on a large scale.
+It has no ulterior motives other than providing a platform where people can be creative, and hopefully spur innovation on a large scale.
 Our belief is that great new ideas many times are not manifested through unlimited means and resources…they are pieced together using found material, collaboration, and by rethinking what’s right in front of you.
 We are producing this event because it’s a concept we deeply believe in.